Development

 $ nix develop

-will ask Nix to install the development dependencies and open shell.
+will ask Nix to install the development dependencies and open the shell.

 Testing